OSVTAC/project-recommendations/index.md

 **7\.
 Central Ballot Scanner Software**

 This is high-level software controlling the central ballot scanner.
-It interacts with the scanner device driver and ballot image interpreter components and is responsible for things like scanning and storing ballot images, detecting the ballot layout, interpreting and tabulating ballot markings, controlling the scanner in response to the markings on a ballot, and exporting ballot data after scanning is complete.
+It interacts with the scanner device driver and ballot picture interpreter components and is responsible for things like scanning and storing digital ballot pictures, detecting the ballot layout, interpreting and tabulating ballot markings, controlling the scanner in response to the markings on a ballot, and exporting ballot data after scanning is complete.